 I really know how to write.

 I was the kind of geeky kid who borrowed the full allotment of ten library books at a time and read them all.
 When I ran out of library books, I’d grab whatever was sitting nearby and read that: my father’s science fiction, Newsweeks and Wall Street Journals; my mother’s early childhood education books; my brother’s Beatles Songbook.
 Not surprisingly, I aced my school writing assignments.
 I was headed for a future as an English major.
 Today, in addition to my work helping companies with their work-life-related communications, I publish an award-winning blog featuring work-life news, musings, and even some writing tips for internal communications professionals.

 I’m easy-going and flexible…

 …winning praise from my clients for my ability to remain calm in the face of stress and customize my work completely to the specific needs of the client or project.

-I know a tremendous amount about work-life, benefits, and other human resource, employee engagement and diversity-related topics.
+I know a tremendous amount about work-life, diversity, flexwork, benefits, and other human resource, employee engagement and “great workplace” topics.

 That’s because my first real job (after a stint as a news photographer, which also taught me a lot of useful skills) was working at a place called Work/Family Directions.
 Work/Family Directions (now WFD) was the company formed to help IBM develop the very first nationwide corporate child care resource and referral service.
 I quite literally sat at the table (at lunch each day) with the people who were inventing the field of work-life.
 I went on to build the department that created work-life related communications for employees of dozens of national and global corporations.
-Seven years later, I left to join Families and Work Institute, the research firm that corporate leaders and academics alike look to for solid, accurate data about…well, families and work.
+Seven years later, I left to join Families and Work Institute, the research firm that corporate leaders and academics alike look to for solid, accurate data about the changing workplace.